Skip to main content

 • You can reposition the components freely using drag-drop.

-• You can place a number of button bars and a filter next to each other instead of on top of each other.
+• You can place bars and filters both horizontally and vertically in a screen.
+In both cases, you can place them next to each other instead of on top of each other.
 This allows for a more efficient use of the available space.

-• White space between the various components is added automatically.
+• White space between the components is added automatically.

 Assign the screen type to a subject